HubSpotWebTeam/hs-node-api/README.md

 * Social (partial)
 * Workflows (partial)

+Please check out the `docs` folder in the node_modules directory, which has a JSDoc for all currently implemented modules/methods.

 ## Authors and Contributors

 Currently maintained by the lovely folk on HubSpots Web Team, but we need your help.
 Please feel free to reach out to us.